 It should be noted that the sales price can vary widely in USD at a given time because these NFT memes were all auctioned off for Ether (ETH).

 How do I collect and buy NFT memes?

 So, how do you get in on the action?
 Simply follow these steps to start buying and collecting your own NFT memes:

 - 1) Visit a site like Foundation.app, which has hosted NFT meme auctions and regularly sells NFT art.

 - 2) Connect a digital wallet to Foundation and ensure you have enough Ether in it for bidding and paying for fees.
-(You’re going to have to obtain Ether by using a service such as Coinbase.)
-Check out this article on the top 9 crypto wallets.
+(You’re going to have to obtain Ether by using a service such as Coinbase.
+You can connect your bank account.
+You can also use credit cards to buy NFTs.)
+If you need wallet info check out this article on the top 9 crypto wallets.